webpack-contrib/webpack-hot-client/README.md

 Type: `Array[String]`
 Default: `['web']`

-By default, `webpack-hot-client` is meant to, and expects to function on the [`'web'` build target](https://webpack.js.org/configuration/target).
+By default, `webpack-hmr-client` is meant to, and expects to function on the [`'web'` build target](https://webpack.js.org/configuration/target).
 However, you can manipulate this by adding targets to this property. eg.